 Oct 28, 2011 – January 29, 2012

-The U.S. premiere of a first-of-its-kind exhibition featured hundreds of images of vernacular photography found online by artists John D. Monteith and Oliver Wasow.
+The U.S. premiere of a first-of-its-kind exhibition, made possible in part by a $50,000 award, featured hundreds of images of vernacular photography found online by artists John D. Monteith and Oliver Wasow.
 From the bizarre to the sublime, these anonymously sourced amateur photographs provided a fascinating view of American culture through the new frontier of social media.

 Artist Unknown/The Free World was born of countless hours of online conversations between Wasow and Monteith.
 It reflects a new, emerging genre in contemporary visual culture and the artists’ recognition that in a digital environment the artist’s practice is increasingly migrating from the confines of the studio to the image-rich landscape of the World Wide Web.